Stability of a Stochastic Model for Demand-Response: System stability under a threshold policy

+We first consider that the evaporation $\mu$ is positive, in other words a constant fraction of the delayed demand vanishes over time.
+For example, this is the setting of a heating appliance with a constant coefficient of performance, which we describe in Appendix~\ref{sec-evapo-1}.

-The first result of this section can be stated in the form of the following \begin{theorem} If $\mu>0$, the Markov chain~(\ref{eq:el1}-\ref{eq:el2}) is positive Harris and ergodic.
-For any initial distribution $\rho$, the chain converges to its unique invariant probability measure in total variation norm, i.e.
+Then we have the first result in the form of the following \begin{theorem} For some function $f \ge 1$, define the $f$-norm of a signed measure $\nu$ as $\|\nu\|_f:=\sup_{g:|g|\le f}|\nu(g)|$.
+If the evaporation $\mu>0$, the Markov chain~(\ref{eq:el1}-\ref{eq:el2}) is positive Harris and aperiodic.
+There exists a function $f \ge 1$ such that for any initial distribution $\rho$, the chain converges to its unique invariant probability measure in $f$-norm, i.e.

 \end{theorem}